 To prove the fact that video plays an important part of your content marketing strategy, here are a few key statistics:

-- In 2019, video should account for 80% of all consumer internet traffic
+- In 2019, video content was to account for 80% of all consumer internet traffic.

 In other words, now’s the time for your business to create a winning video content strategy.